 In my line of work, I’m often asked what the is difference between a business process outsourcer (BPO) and a knowledge process outsourcer (KPO)?
-So much of that comes down to technology.
+So much of that comes down to technology and when applying digital tools to outsources services makes most sense.

 One key distinction is that BPOs focus more on simple automation of repetitive tasks.
 Some BPOs will rely on human capital to perform these tasks, while others invest in robotic process automation (RPA) to speed things up.